-Navigating IRS tax forms can be a daunting task – the language is dry, and the requirements are complicated.
-But for HR professionals, it’s essential to know which forms to fill out and when to file them, especially in a small business setting.
+Navigating IRS tax forms can be a daunting task - the language is dry, document retention laws are confusing, and the requirements are complicated.
+But for HR professionals, it's essential to know which forms to fill out and when to file them, especially in a small business setting.
 With so many tax forms available, it can be hard to know how to properly fill them out and which ones are used in which situations.
 This blog post makes life easier by providing an easy-to-follow guide that anyone can understand.

 Note: While this information is accurate as of the time of writing, this is subject to change and you should consult the IRS website (which this article links to when available) or a tax professional for the most up-to-date information.
 Nothing in this article constitutes financial or legal advice, and it's always best to consult with a tax professional for guidance.